romedawg/listomania/README.md

  - Just need to text the number 'Store_Name' & 'item' and you'll be able to pull this list when it's convenient.
  - Example
    -  I need more electric tape when I go to hardware store
-     - Text -> hardware electric tabe
+     - Text -> hardware electric tape
    - Next time you're at the store text xxx-xxx-xxxx - hardware pull your list
      - Can clean up same way using text or in the UI